AbdetaT/Project-1/README.md

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the _YML____ file may be used to install only certain pieces of it, such as Filebeat.

-  - _TODO: Ansible file
+  - _TODO: ELK install
+  -        Metricbeat Playbook
+  -        Filebeat Playbook
 This document contains the following details:
 - Description of the Topologu
 - Access Policies